bonbonsiregar/react-event-calendar/README.md

 how to run:

 1. install mongodb compass, connect to db using connection string `mongodb://localhost:27017/eventcalendar` no username, no password
+2. import the eventcalendar.events.json to mongodb
-2. npm install and wait
+3. npm install and wait
-3. just npm start
+4. just npm start